upgini/upgini/README.md

 With this code, Upgini will generate LLM embeddings from text columns and then check them for predictive power for your ML task.

-Finally, Upgini will return a dataset enriched by only relevant components of LLM embeddings.
+Finally, Upgini will return a dataset enriched with only the relevant components of LLM embeddings.

-### Find features only give accuracy gain to existing data in the ML model
+### Find features that only provide accuracy gains to existing data in the ML model

-If you already have features or other external data sources, you can specifically search new datasets & features only give accuracy gain "on top" of them.
+If you already have features or other external data sources, you can specifically search for new datasets and features that only provide accuracy gains "on top" of them.

-Just leave all these existing features in the labeled training dataset and Upgini library automatically use them during feature search process and as a baseline ML model to calculate accuracy metric uplift.
-Only features which improve accuracy will return.
+Just leave all these existing features in the labeled training dataset and the Upgini library automatically uses them during the feature search process and as a baseline ML model to calculate accuracy metric uplift.
+Only features that improve accuracy will be returned.

 ### Check robustness of accuracy improvement from external features

-You can validate external features robustness on out-of-time dataset using `eval_set` parameter:
+You can validate the robustness of external features on an out-of-time dataset using the `eval_set` parameter:
 ```python
 # load train dataset
 train_df = pd.read_csv("train.csv")